trygvebw/everydream/README.md

       target: main.DataModuleFromConfig
       params:
         batch_size: 6
-        num_workers: 8

 Batch size determine how many images are loaded and trained on in parallel.
 6 will work on a 24GB GPU, 1 will only reduce VRAM use to about 20GB.
-This will divide the number of steps used as well, but one epoch is still "repeats" number of trainings on each image.
+The batch size will divide the number of steps used as well, but one epoch is still "repeats" number of trainings on each image.

-I recommend not worrying about step count, but you can calcuate it per epoch as repeats * number_of_training_images / batch_size * (1+1/repeats).
+I recommend not worrying about step count, but you can calculate it per epoch as repeats * number_of_training_images / batch_size * (1+1/repeats).
 For example, 500 training images with 10 repeats and batch size of six will perform 835 steps per epoch.

 ### Additional notes